Bruce McGaw: Background

 Bruce Alanson McGaw was born in Berkeley, California on April 5, 1935, and was raised in Albany, California.
 He graduated from Albany High School in 1949.
 He studied with Fred Martin while in high school.

-In 1955, at age 18, McGaw attended classes at California College of Arts and Crafts (now the California College of the Arts) in Oakland, and was in the institution’s first class taught by Richard Diebenkorn after Diebenkorn's return to California from the East Coast.
-He graduated in 1957 with a BFA degree.
+In 1955, at age 18, McGaw attended classes at California College of Arts and Crafts (now the California College of the Arts) in Oakland, and was in the institution’s first class taught by Richard Diebenkorn.
+He also studied with Leon Goldin, Sabro Hasegawa, Carol Purdie and Ralph Siegel.
+He graduated with honors in 1957 with a BFA degree.

-By 1957, McGaw had moved more deeply into representational work and the handling of the human figure that would come drive his work for the next half-century.
-This energetic observational direction drew from the energy of the other Bay Area figurative artists active at the time including David Park (painter) and Elmer Bischoff.
+By 1957, McGaw had increasingly focused on representational work and the depiction of the human figure, a focus that would define his practice for the next fifty years.
+This dynamic observational approach was influenced by the vitality of other Bay Area Figurative artists active during this period, such as David Park (painter) and Elmer Bischoff.

 McGaw died on March 22, 2025, at the age of 89.

 Studio and teaching practice

 In describing his relationship to teaching and his own painting practice McGaw states, "Painting is one of the oldest of human activities and remains vital and essential.
 Its wonder is related to the challenges and difficulties of its physical limitations, its constrained format and fixed facture, always totally present, a poetry of sight.
 Painting taps the deepest and most considered resources of its maker."

-McGaw's work consists largely of medium to large-scale oil paintings and charcoal drawings featuring human figures in moments of quite repose, still lives of vignettes found often in his studio and landscapes capturing the powerful light of the San Francisco Bay Area cast on the mixed industrial and working-class suburbs of East Bay towns like Emeryville, California.
-An avid student of art history and poetry he cites significant texts and relationships with colleagues among the most important influences in his studio practice.
+McGaw's work consists largely of medium to large-scale oil paintings and charcoal drawings featuring human figures, still lives of vignettes found often in his studio, and landscapes capturing the light of the San Francisco Bay Area cast on the mixed industrial and working-class suburbs of East Bay towns like Emeryville, California.
+An avid student of art history and poetry, he cites significant texts and relationships with colleagues among the most important influences in his studio practice.

-McGaw continued to paint and draw in the studio he built in 1990 in the Oakland Hills.
+McGaw continued to paint and draw in the studio he built in 1990 in the Richmond hills, California.